tanimislam/howdy/docs/source/plex-music/cli_tools/plex_music_cli.rst

    MusicBrainz_ always gives the song length after the song name (ACTUAL SONG row).
 LastFM_ may do so if it can find the song's length (by itself using the MusicBrainz_ API).
 Gracenote_ does not have the song length information.

-2. A selection of candidate YouTube_ clips are given, with durations.
+2. A selection of candidate YouTube_ clips are given, each with duration.
 I find it best to choose a clip that is as highly ranked as possible and whose duration matches the actual song's duration (if provided).

    .. code-block::